vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/clusterexplorernodes.md

-# Adding Nodes to Cluster Explorer
+# Adding Nodes to the Cluster Explorer

 You can use the Cluster Explorer API to add new nodes to the Kubernetes extension's Clusters tree.
 For example, you might do this when you have a tool such as a